Kautokeino Municipality: The ice age

 The area where the Kautokeino settlement is located became ice-free approximately 10,500 years ago after the last Ice age.
 The northern part of today's Kautokeino municipality became ice-free first, approximately 500–800 years before the area where the settlement of Kautokeino is located today.
-The ice edge retreated south before disappearing completely from Fennoscania 9,600 years ago, most recently in Sarek in Sweden.
+The ice edge retreated south before disappearing completely from Fennoscandia 9,600 years ago, most recently in Sarek in Sweden.

-The stone age
+The Stone Age

 In Kautokeino there are traces of human activity stretching back 7,000–9,000 years.
-The people entering the Kautokeino area when the ice retreated has belonged to one of the three main genetic groups in the postglacial period of early Europe; Eastern Hunter-Gatherers ,Western Hunter-Gatherers or the Scandinavian Hunter-Gatherers.
+The people entering the Kautokeino area when the ice retreated has belonged to one of the three main genetic groups in the postglacial period of early Europe; Eastern Hunter-Gatherers, Western Hunter-Gatherers or the Scandinavian Hunter-Gatherers.
 At Kautokeino church, arrowheads have been found where the dating extends over a large period of time.
 The oldest arrowheads date to 5000–7000 BC, while the youngest date to 1000–000 BC.
 In 2020, the University of Tromsø conducted archaeological excavations at Gáidnomanjávri I Kautokeino, approximately 300 meters northeast of the church.
 There, among other things, burnt bone remains were found, the oldest of which were dated to 4846-5009 BC.

 In Juntevađđa, about 10 kilometers north of Kautokeino, archaeological excavations were carried out in 2018.
 The results from the samples show that there has been human activity in the area which has been dated back to 5560–5520 BC, mesolithic period.
 Among other things, bone remains of reindeer were identified.

-The iron age
+The Iron Age

 Junttevađđa has traces of human activity spanning a long period of time.
 In 1967, the archaeologist Povl Simonsen excavated at Junttevađđa, where he uncovered a total of 10 stone piles that lay in a row at intervals of between 5 and 13 metres.
 He found layers of charcoal in the stone piles, and thought these were fire pits.
 These stone piles are dated to approximately AD 1050.
 However, later research has concluded that it is not fire pits, but solid hearths associated with tent settlements that have been used by the Sami population.